OdatNurd/OverrideAudit/README.md

 When displaying a diff for an override, this specifies how many unchanged lines before and after each difference are displayed to provide better context for the changes.

+### `save_on_diff`: true/false (Default: false) ###

+This setting controls whether or not OverrideAudit will make sure any unsaved changes are persisted to disk when switching from an edit of an override to a diff of it, so that your changes will be reflected in the diff.

+This option has no effect for a buffer with unsaved changes that represents a file that no longer exists on disk (i.e. you have opened the override and then deleted it) to ensure that you don't accidentally resurrect a deleted file by saving it again.

 ### `confirm_deletion` : true/false (Default: true) ###